longsleep/linux_patches/README.md

 ## Wifi support (Broadcom driver)

-  The bcmwl driver in Utopic is too old and does not compile whith Kernel 3.19.
-Install the version from Vivid: http://packages.ubuntu.com/vivid/amd64/bcmwl-kernel-source/download
+  The bcmwl driver in Utopic is too old and does not compile whith Kernel 4.
+I have a patched version available at https://github.com/longsleep/bcmwl-ubuntu.
+Check [here](https://bugs.launchpad.net/ubuntu/+source/bcmwl/+bug/1424676) here if there is a new official package.

 [1] quilt can be found included in all Linux distros, and its home page
     is at http://savannah.nongnu.org/projects/quilt